clevada/clevada/README.md

 ---

 ## Clevada Hosted
-**You can use our hosting service to host your domain and Clevada Suite.
-We install and configure Clevada Suite for free using your own domain.
-You will have full access to hosting account.**
+**You can use our hosting service to host your domain and Clevada Suite.**
 Advantages tor use hosted service:
 - We install and configure Clevada Suite for free
 - Free automatic updates with one click, from your Admin area.